Wadill/Synapse/Roadmap.md

 - **Wave 4**: Gained insights into ecosystem building and sustainability.

 ## Future Vision
-Beyond Wave 4, 0G-HealthAI aims to pioneer a decentralized health metaverse, integrating virtual consultations, predictive health AI, and global health equity initiatives, all powered by 0G’s cutting-edge technology.
+Beyond Wave 4, Synapse aims to pioneer a decentralized health metaverse, integrating virtual consultations, predictive health AI, and global health equity initiatives, all powered by 0G’s cutting-edge technology.

 ## Contribution
 Join the journey!
 Fork the repo at [https://github.com/Wadill/OG-HealthAI](https://github.com/Wadill/OG-HealthAI), propose ideas, or test features.
 Your input shapes the future!